mlizhangx/Network-Analysis-for-Repertoire-Sequencing-/README.md

 using the `use_virtualenv()` function from the `reticulate` package prior to calling functions from `RepSeqNetworkAnalysis`.

-### Vignettes
+### Vignettes and Help Files

-Once the package is installed, you can view the introductory vignette for `NAIR` in your web browser by calling
+Once the package is installed, you can view the help directory in the `R` help pane by calling `help(package = "NAIR")`.
+This contains a directory of documentation files for individual package functions, as well as an introductory vignette accessible via the item `User guides, package vignettes and other documentation`.
+This vignette, whose content is reproduced below, can also be viewed in your web browser by calling `browseVignettes("NAIR")`.

-    browseVignettes("NAIR")

 # The `buildRepSeqNetwork()` function